liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-patching-liferay.markdown

 location where you downloaded @product@, install it, and then use this property to point to it.

-Now that you've installed the patching tool and run auto-discovery, you're ready to download and install patches.
+Now that you've installed the Patching Tool and run auto-discovery, you're ready to download and install patches.
 You can install patches manually or automatically.
-For automatic patch installation, you need to set up the patching tool agent.
+For automatic patch installation, you need to set up the Patching Tool Agent.
 This is presented next.

 ### Configuring the Patching Tool Agent [](id=configuring-the-patching-tool-agent)

-The patching tool agent automatically installs downloaded patches on server startup.
+The Patching Tool Agent automatically installs downloaded patches on server startup.
 For the agent to start with your server, you need to set the `javaagent` property in the JVM options.
 Make sure that you specify the correct file path to the `patching-tool-agent.jar`.
 Here's an example of setting the `javaagent`